 Numerous cosmetic procedures pose multiple serious health threats to the body, such as excessive scar tissues, blood clots, infections, collapsed muscles, and cardiac arrest due to anesthesia.
 Because of these risks, plastic surgeons perform careful assessments to determine if undergoing surgery is safe or even possible for a patient.
 It is not surprising then that many people who are addicted to plastic surgery are often turned down by their surgeons.
 When refused the procedures that they are seeking, many take matters into their own hands and find less qualified doctors that will consent to operating or even perform surgery on themselves.

 As plastic surgery becomes more common and affordable, rates of plastic surgery addiction are bound to increase as well.
-Fortunately, cognitive behavioral therapy has proven to be very effective in treating both plastic surgery addiction and body dysmorphia disorder.
-If you believe that you or someone you know may be suffering from a plastic surgery addiction, contact a dedicated treatment specialist today.
-There are treatment options available and they can assist you in finding the best choice for your personal recovery.
+Fortunately, cognitive behavioral therapy has proven to be very effective in treating both plastic surgery addiction and body dysmorphic disorder.
+If you believe that you or someone you know may be suffering from a plastic surgery addiction, contact a treatment provider for rehab-related help today.